lightpack/docs/orm-introduction.md

 possible <code>leaky-abstraction</code> and <code>cost performance</code>.
 Some even think that an ORM makes <b>simple things easy and difficult things dead difficult</b>.

-And then there is a whole new concept of thinking about your business objects called <b>Domain Driven Design</b> that promoted thinking in terms of domain models.
+And then there is a whole new concept of thinking about your business objects called <b>Domain Driven Design</b> that promotes thinking in terms of domain models.

 In that sense, **Lightpack** has no opinion about whether you should use or reject the concept of ORM at all.
-That being said, **Lighpack** does come with a dead simple abstraction which you might like though for its simplicity and performance.
+That being said, **Lighpack** does come with a dead simple abstraction which you might like for its simplicity and performance.

 ## Performance

 **Lucid ORM** is fast because of two major aspects in its design:

 * It has a very small layer of abstraction.
-* It doesn't use inflectors at run-time to make intelligent guesses about table names and primary keys.
+* It doesn't use inflectors at run-time to make intelligent guesses about table names, relations, and primary keys.

 ## Models

-**Lucid ORM** provides support for **models/entities** classes that represent a single record in your database table.
+**Lucid ORM** provides support for **models** classes that represent records in your database table.
 It also provides few more capabilities that often come handy when dealing with relational databases.

 * Before/After hooks
 * Timestamps support